 Concerns under the Procedure will be investigated initially on an informal confidential basis.
 If the matter cannot be resolved informally formal disciplinary proceedings may be evoked.

-Unless specified the term Member is used with this Procedure to include anyone holding UKAHPP Membership or any Member who as an officer of the organisation holds responsibility for a function or the discharge of an aspect of a function.
+Unless specified the term Member is used with this Procedure to include anyone holding UKAHPP Membership or any Member who holds responsibility for discharging a UKAHPP function or an aspect of a function.

-1.1 The Procedure and subsequent updates will be published on the Member’s area of UKAHPP website and the General Secretary will ensure that a copy of the procedure is provided to a Member if they are the subject of a concern or if formal proceedings are invoked.
+1.1 The Procedure and subsequent updates will be published on the Public Area of UKAHPP website and the General Secretary will ensure that a copy of the procedure is provided to a Member if they are the subject of a concern.

 1.2 At any stage of formal proceedings, a Member may be accompanied by a colleague or ‘McKenzie Friend’ for support.
 A supporter may not speak on behalf of the Member they are representing or ask questions of the panel or witnesses.